manudol/rnaligner/README.md

 ### 1. Import the necessary structs and functions.

-The two structs below, allow us to build an RnaSequence structure and that can be passed in the Score struct on which we can to call various folding algorithms.
+The two structs below allow us to build an RnaSequence structure.
+This struct can be passed in the Score structv to specify vairous folding algorithms and predict various rna structres.

 ```rust
 use rnaligner::io::RnaSequence;